Skip to main content

 │ └── admin/ // Sidebar layout, no Nav, no Footer

-URLs are unchanged because route groups do not contribute path segments. /about still resolves to (public)/about/page.tsx. /tools/admin/jobs still resolves to tools/admin/jobs/page.tsx.
-One tree renders with marketing chrome, the other renders with none, and the only thing that changed is where files live.
+The URLs don't change, because route groups don't contribute path segments. /about still resolves to (public)/about/page.tsx, and /tools/admin/jobs still resolves to tools/admin/jobs/page.tsx.
+One tree renders with marketing chrome, the other renders with none, and the only thing that actually moved is where the files live.

 A few knock-on cleanups fell out of the split:

-• The admin layout was using min-h-[calc(100vh-4rem)] to compensate for a 4rem global Nav.
-With the Nav gone, min-h-screen is correct.
+• The admin layout had been using min-h-[calc(100vh-4rem)] to make room for a 4rem global Nav.
+With the Nav gone, min-h-screen is the right value.

-• AppContext used to import Nav alongside providers.
-Now it only composes providers, Modal, ScrollToTop, and KeyboardShortcuts.
-The component finally does the one thing its name promises.
+• AppContext used to import Nav alongside the providers; now it just composes providers, Modal, ScrollToTop, and KeyboardShortcuts, so it finally does the one thing its name promised all along.

-• Two absolute @/app/* imports that crossed into moved folders were rewritten as relative paths so later moves do not break them.
+• Two absolute @/app/* imports that crossed into moved folders got rewritten as relative paths so the next move doesn't break them.

 The 404 problem

-The split broke one thing in an unexpected way: the 404 page.
+The split broke one thing I didn't see coming: the 404 page.

-I had app/(public)/not-found.tsx handling unmatched routes.
-After the split, it stopped firing for URLs that did not match any file.
-The reason is documented but easy to miss: App Router only uses app/not-found.tsx for globally unmatched routes.
-A not-found.tsx inside a route group scopes only to that group's matched routes, not to arbitrary URLs the router cannot resolve at all.
+I'd had app/(public)/not-found.tsx handling unmatched routes, and after the split it quietly stopped firing for URLs that didn't match any file.
+The reason is documented but easy to skim past: App Router only uses app/not-found.tsx for globally unmatched routes, and a not-found.tsx inside a route group only scopes to that group's matched routes, not to the arbitrary URLs the router can't resolve at all.

-Unmatched URLs rendered the stripped root layout with no Nav, no Footer, and an e2e test that asserts a Back to Home link inside <main> started failing.
+So unmatched URLs rendered the stripped root layout with no Nav and no Footer, and an e2e test that asserts a Back to Home link inside <main> started failing on me.

-The fix is to move the 404 to the root and inline the chrome the route group would have supplied:
+The fix is to move the 404 up to the root and inline the chrome the route group would have handed it:

 apps/root/src/app/not-found.tsx